A BRIEF HISTORY OF CHICAGO, ILLINOIS

 21ST CENTURY CHICAGO

 In the 21st century Chicago is still flourishing.
 Millennium Park opened in 2004 and Spertus Museum opened in 2007.
 Trump International Hotel and Tower was built in 2009.
-Today the population of Chicago is 2.7 million.
+Meanwhile the sculpture Cloud Gate was created in 2006.
+In 2016 the population of Chicago was 2.7 million.

 A timeline of Chicago history